Recreational Gold Panning and Sluicing on State Land

 Now, recreational gold prospectors have permission from the DNR to pan for gold on land where both the surface and mineral rights are owned by the state.

 To find public land where the state owns both the surface and mineral rights -- also referred to as "fee lands" -- click on the Land and Mineral Ownership map to select a county for a map showing ownership rights.

 Although a 40-acre parcel may be marked as state-owned, a number in the upper right corner of each parcel will show how much of the 40 acres is owned by the state.
 If only a portion is owned, contact the local Forest Resources Division supervisor for more information.
 Click on Forest Resources Division Office for contact information.

 For the list of designated trout streams in Michigan, see Fisheries Order-210.08.
 For additional help in locating these trout streams, click on Maps for Inland Trout and Salmon Fishing to select an individual map.
 Designated trout streams are shown in color.

-The best way to check forknown mussel beds is to call the local fisheries supervisor in the area where you wish to pan for gold.
-Click on this link to Management Units to find nearest DNR Operations Service Center or Field Office contact information.
+The best way to check for known mussel beds is to call the local fisheries supervisor in the area where you wish to pan for gold.
+Click on this link to DNR Fisheries Management Units for more information.